Monday November 30, 2020 11:10 AM CST -- FCC Chairman

 and many hours of programming did not get sent from the KDX-OGG server,

 although it was heard locally on our AM & FM stations.
-Therefore we

 will be rescheduling the affected programs during the week, among them